Evindu-Shavinda/Evindu-Shavinda/README.md

 - 👋 Hi, I’m @Evindu-Shavinda
-- 👀 I’m interested in Programming & Bug Hunting
+- 👀 I’m interested in Astronomy, Programming, Web Developing & Bug Hunting
 - 🌱 I’m currently learning for A/Ls
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Evindu-Shavinda/Evindu-Shavinda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.